jasujm/enhanced-enum/docs/enhancedenumlib.rst

 .. warning::

-   The generated definitions should not be edited, or the behavior of instantiating and using a class deriving from enum_base is undefined.
+   The generated code should not be edited, or the behavior of instantiating and using a class deriving from enum_base is undefined.
 The library makes assumptions about the types and functions used with the library.
 Those assumptions include but are